xensteda/Kaneohe-Bay-Air-Race/README.md

 The file just has the racing pylons, no buildings are included.

+The best way to get to the course is using Runway 22 at PHNG Airbase.

 I highly recommend the Hawaii Custom Scenery by D-ECHO: https://github.com/D-ECHO/Hawaii-CustomScenery